iPlumb3r/KeQuarks/Features/ReadMe.md

 Features
 ==

-This section is about required feature for the KeQuarks Model
+This section is about required features for the KeQuarks Model

 Basic Features
 -